 Welcome to my teaching dossier.
 To the left are links to a description of the teaching strategies I use, my contributions to teaching, a list of workshops that I have attended to develop my teaching ability, sample artifacts of the resources and tests I provide my students, and the teaching grants and awards I have received.
 A statement of my teaching philosophy is below.

+Hence, when I teach I consider approaches that draw students into the subject matter.
+I try to engage students to consider the consequences of cellular and biochemical knowledge in their own lives.
 One of the consequences of this approach is that it leads students to consider the implications of the knowledge they are acquiring.
 They cannot simply memorize the details.
-They must understand how the details interact with, and affect, each other.
-One thing that first year students have indicated to me that is significantly different between university and high school is that, although they learn similar material in high school, they did not understand how biology is an integrated whole.
+They must understand how the details interact with each other.
+One thing that first year students find significantly different in university is that, although they learn similar material in high school, they did not understand how biology is an integrated whole.
 I think this is probably the most significant stumbling block for university students.
 They have a difficult time making the transition from modular learning to holistic learning.
-In my courses, the subject matter is subdivided into sections which provide students a structure for organizing their knowledge.
-This is similar to high school.
+In my courses the subject matter is subdivided into sections that provide students a structure for organizing their knowledge similar to high school.
 However, I also require them to integrate these different sections so that they understand that cells/organisms are ultimately wholes, and not simply a collection of parts.

-Haave N. 2014.
-Team-based learning: a high impact educational strategy.
-National Teaching and Learning Forum, 23(4): 1–5. [final draft of this paper is available here]
+Haave, N. (2014b).
+Team-based learning: A high-impact educational strategy.
+National Teaching and Learning Forum, 23(4), 1–5. [final draft of this paper is available here]

-Weimer M. 2013a.
-Chapter 2 - Research: Evidence that learner-centered approaches work.
-In: Learner-Centered Teaching: Five Key Changes to Practice, 2/e, pp 25-56.
+Weimer, M. (2013a).
+Research: Evidence that learner-centered approaches work.
+In Learner-Centered Teaching: Five Key Changes to Practice (2nd ed., pp. 28–55).
 San Francisco, CA: Jossey-Bass.

 Created: 2007 May 10

-Updated: 2014 August 11
+Updated: 2014 November 15